New World Healer Builds – The Best New World Life Staff Build

-Amazon Games are trying to make a wholly new MMORPG (massively multiplayer online role-playing game), with the evolving player-controlled map and survival game design.
+Amazon Games are trying to make a wholly new MMORPG (massively-multiplayer online role-playing game), with the evolving player-controlled map and survival game design.
 However, one thing Amazon is not pivoting from is group roles.
 The core RPG concept of tank, healer, and DPS remains an important group composition for the game’s Expeditions and group PvP.
 It means that healers are once again one of the most in-demand roles.
 However, due to New World having no classes, working out a healer build can be slightly tricky.
 Luckily for you, we have two New World healer builds we like to call the shaman and the cleric.
+These are the two New World Life Staff builds we highly recommend below.

 Please note these builds presume two things: the first is you’ll want to add your own flavor for the content you like completing.
 The second thing they presume is your character is already at max weapon rank.